AI Adoption Framework for Infrastructure

 Tools:

-• Application Insights + Log Analytics
+• Application Insights and Log Analytics

-• Azure Policy + Defender for Cloud
+• Azure Policy and Defender for Cloud

 • Grafana (GPU metrics via DCGM)